+I am an Assitant Professor of Information Systems in the W. P. Carey School of Business at Arizona State University.
 I work on the economics of networks, exploring their roles within large-scale social and information systems, and understanding their wider societal implications.
-I am also affiliated with Cornell’s Artificial Intelligence, Policy, and Practice (AIPP) initiative.
+I am also affiliated with W. P. Carey’s Center for AI and Data Analytics Center.

 I am interested in